BEST WESTERN Loyal Inn

 - Elliptical trainer

-- Valid credit card with photo I.D. required at check-in.
+- Valid credit card with photo I.D. required at check in.
+Credit card holder must be present.

 - Management reserves the right to refuse to provide accommodation to persons of an age of less than majority unless accompanied by an adult.
 Proof of legal age may be required at check-in.